 Click on the Calendar button on the home page and follow the on-screen prompts.
-A Young Foundations ID number is required to register.
+A Young Foundations ID number and password are required to register.

 What if I don't have a YF ID number yet?

-How do I know my registration is confirmed?
+How do I know if the camp is full?

 Can I attend all camps in my age group?